-Committee: Date: June 13, 2018
+Committee: Date: July 27, 2018

-v Sen. B. Jackson Prepared by: Howard Marsilio
+Introduced by: Prepared by: Howard Marsilio

-Analysis of: Fourth Edition Staff Attorney
+Analysis of: S.L.
+2018-42 Staff Attorney

-OVERVIEW: Senate Bill 411 would make the following changes to motor vehicle titling laws:
+OVERVIEW: Secs.
+1 through 5 of S.L.
+2018-42 make the following changes to motor vehicle dealer and titling laws:

-- Requires all individuals and lienholders who conduct at least five transactions a year to use the electronic lien system. - Clarifies the process allowing dealers to transfer motor vehicles without the vehicle's statement of origin or certificate of title, and allows the purchaser to collect liquidated damages if the dealer fails to deliver the title to the Division within 60 days after the sale of the vehicle. - Requires the Division, in consultation with the Automobile Dealers Association, to study motor vehicle transfers and potential improvements to processes. - Delays the date dealers are required to start using LD plates for loaner vehicles from January 1, 2019, to January 1, 2021. - Requires dealers issuing temporary registration plates to purchasers to deliver sales documents and fees to the Division within 20 days, rather than 10 working days. - Requires new motor vehicles to be inspected prior to delivery to the purchaser, rather than prior to sale. - Clarifies the applicability of certain taxes and fees on motor vehicle sales, making clear that the applicable rate is the one in effect on the date of sale.
+- Requires all individuals and lienholders who conduct at least five motor vehicle transactions a year to use the electronic lien system. - > Makes various changes to laws related to the process of motor vehicle dealers transferring certain motor vehicles when a vehicle's statement of origin or certificate of title are unavailable. - Delays the date dealers are required to start using LD plates for loaner vehicles from January 1, 2019, to January 1, 2021. - Requires dealers issuing temporary registration plates to purchasers to deliver sales documents and fees to the Division within 20 days, rather than 10 working days. - Requires new motor vehicles to be inspected prior to delivery to the purchaser, rather than prior to sale.